Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 • policy_decision

 Activities are visible progress events.
-Heartbeats only show that the worker is alive and should not be used as progress updates.
+Heartbeats only show that the agent is alive and should not be used as progress updates.

 Use session metadata for plan text, external URLs, input requests, and error messages.